Premier League agrees new Covid measures

 The action is aimed at stemming the rising number of positive cases.

-The Premier League confirmed on Monday there had been 42 positives over the previous seven days.
+The Premier League confirmed on Monday there had been a record 42 positives over the previous seven days.

 It is the highest figure recorded since Covid testing began as part of Project Restart during the 2019-20 season.

+Previously, the most positive tests returned in a week this season was 16 from 16-22 August, when there were 3,060 tests.

-Outbreaks at Tottenham and Manchester United have caused the postponement of two league games within the space of three days.
+Outbreaks at Tottenham and Manchester United have caused the postponement of two league games within the space of three days, while Brighton, Leicester, Aston Villa and Norwich have all confirmed cases.

-In addition to the daily tests to get into training grounds, players and staff will now have a PCR test twice a week, which was the case last season, before it was changed to lateral flows in the summer.
+In addition to the daily tests to get into training grounds, players and staff will now have a PCR test at least twice a week, which was the case last season, before it was changed to lateral flows in the summer.

 Previously players who tested positive with a rapid test then took a PCR test for confirmation of the result.